lcarva/wheel-build-task-test/README.md

 **Experimental!**

-Collection of python package dependencies.

-TODO: Add more info.
+Calunga is a library of python packages.
+Each package is built from source in [Konflux](https://konflux-ci.dev/).
+This git repository is a "monorepo" with build recipes for each package.

 ## Adding a new package